- The Mount Royal

 Download the map of Mount Royal created by the Ville de Montréal's Bureau du Mont-Royal, in collaboration with the Direction des grands parcs et du verdissement.

-Click on this link to download your copy of the map of cross-country ski trails in Mont-Royal Park.
+Download the map of cross-country ski trails in Mont-Royal Park.

 Stationnement de Montréal is responsible for the pay parking and lots on Mount Royal.
 Parking regulations are posted on the ticket distributors in each lot.